diezep/heroku-buildpack-flutter/README.md

-# Heroku buildpack for Flutter
+# Heroku × Flutter
-This buildpack for Flutter developers.
-Deploy your Flutter Web projects on Heroku easily.
+Compile and deploy your Flutter Web projects automatically on Heroku easily.

 ## 🔨 Setup
 #### 1. Add this buildpack in your Heroku app.